caiottavares/cloudbuild-trivy/README.md

 - Run bash script

-**Note:** This script will scan ALL images stored in the gcr.io registry in a project.
+**Note 1:** This script will scan all latest/in-use images stored in the gcr.io registry in a project.
+**Note 2:** You **must** be authenticated with gcloud and have the proper permissions to view container registry images.

 ```
 ./src/run.sh <my-project-id>